 There are a host factors that have created the perfect storm for these input price increases, and many tied to the pandemic.
 COVID-19 closed sawmills and other production businesses for construction materials, and lumber production dropped 50% early in the pandemic due to a forecasted decrease in demand.

-Add that to an already insufficient domestic production of softwood in the United States, and it’seasy to see how we got to where we are now.
+Add that to an already insufficient production of softwood in the easy to see how we got to where we are now.

 What’s more, the forecasted decrease in demand turned out to be shortsighted.
 The phenomenon of “do-it-yourself” projects took off while everyone was stuck at home, and so did single-family home prices, increasing by an average of $24,000 due almost solely to lumber shortages.